 WealthSuite is a wrap fee separately managed account program sponsored by the Registrant, where the Registrant acts as the portfolio manager.
 WealthSuite is supported by the technology platforms developed and maintained by Orion Advisor Solutions, Inc., Orion Advisor Technology, LLC, and/or Orion Portfolio Solutions, LLC (collectively, "Orion").
 As a wrap fee program, WealthSuite includes securities transaction fees as part of its overall investment advisory fee (as detailed in Item 5 of the Registrant's Form ADV 2A).
 WealthSuite includes a variety of portfolios, further outlined below.
-The Registrant offers or co-manages other wrap fee programs, detailed in the Registrant's Part 2A Brochure and Part 2A - Brochure, Appendix For IAR-managed Custodian Programs and other wrap accounts, but this WS Brochure addresses WealthSuite specifically.
+The Registrant offers or co-manages other wrap fee programs, detailed in the Registrant's Form ADV 2A and General Wrap Brochure, but this WS Brochure addresses WealthSuite specifically.